joshwcorbett/joshwcorbett.github.io/_articles/the-best-secret-to-designing-for-mobile.md

 This technique is one of many for designing for multiple screen sizes, but designing mobile-first is unarguably the most effective.

 The downside to designing on mobile is there's less canvas room if you're trying to be creative.
 So if you're designing a website with lots of fancy graphics and illustrations, it may be easier to display the fancier elements of your websites by designing on a larger canvas first.
 But we also must realize that the content and UX matters more than anything, including fancy illustrations and graphics.

+##### Summary

+Designing desktop-first is a hard habit to break, after all there's so much more room to be creative, but this approach hurts smaller screen designs more often than not.
+Designing for mobile first lets us expand on an already-simplified layout, making things more minimal with more opportunity for whitespace.